exakat/exakat-docs/Reference/Rules/Structures/UnsupportedOperandTypes.rst

 .. meta::
 	:description:
-		Unsupported Operand Types: This error is raised when trying to combine an array and a scalar value.
+		Unsupported Operand Types: This error is raised when trying to combine two values of incompatible type.
 	:twitter:card: summary_large_image
 	:twitter:site: @exakat
 	:twitter:title: Unsupported Operand Types
-	:twitter:description: Unsupported Operand Types: This error is raised when trying to combine an array and a scalar value :twitter:creator: @exakat
+	:twitter:description: Unsupported Operand Types: This error is raised when trying to combine two values of incompatible type :twitter:creator: @exakat
 	:twitter:image:src: https://www.exakat.io/wp-content/uploads/2020/06/logo-exakat.png
 	:og:image: https://www.exakat.io/wp-content/uploads/2020/06/logo-exakat.png
 	:og:title: Unsupported Operand Types
 	:og:type: article
-	:og:description: This error is raised when trying to combine an array and a scalar value :og:url: https://exakat.readthedocs.io/en/latest/Reference/Rules/Unsupported Operand Types.html
+	:og:description: This error is raised when trying to combine two values of incompatible type :og:url: https://exakat.readthedocs.io/en/latest/Reference/Rules/Unsupported Operand Types.html
 	:og:locale: en
-This `error <https://www.php.net/error>`_ is raised when trying to combine an array and a scalar value.
+This `error <https://www.php.net/error>`_ is raised when trying to combine two values of incompatible type.
+For example, adding an array and an integer; adding an integer with an object; etc.

 Always checks that the types are compatible with the planned operations.

+That compatibility may be tricky with numeric strings: these are string that PHP can easily convert to an integer or a float.
+In such case, they are considered as their converted values.

 PHP detects this `error <https://www.php.net/error>`_ at linting time, when using literal values.
-When `static <https://www.php.net/manual/en/language.oop5.static.php>`_ expression are involved, this `error <https://www.php.net/error>`_ will appear at execution time.
+When `static <https://www.php.net/manual/en/language.oop5.static.php>`_ or dynamic expression are involved, this `error <https://www.php.net/error>`_ appears at execution time.

 .. code-block:: php